What is the difference between Vascular and Endovascular Interventions

 • Treat various conditions throughout the body without major surgery

-Endovascular procedures worldwide surged 26% from 2021 to 2023, with over 12 million interventions in 2023.
-This growth shows how well these techniques work.
-It also highlights that patients prefer less invasive options.
+Endovascular procedures worldwide surged 26% from 2021 to 2023, with over 12 million interventions performed in 2023 alone — a growth that reflects both clinical efficacy and strong patient preference for less invasive options.

 Key Differences That Matter